TylerTemp/SaintsField/Docs~/README.md

 *   `string eventTarget` the target `UnityEvent`.
 If you have dot in it, it will first find the field (or property/function), then find the target event on the found field using the name after the dot(s) recursively.
 *   `object value=null` the value passed to the method.
 Note unity only support `bool`, `int`, `float`, `string` and `UnityEngine.Object`.
 To pass a `UnityEngine.Object`, use a string name of the target, and set the `isCallback` parameter to `true`
 *   `bool isCallback=false`: when `value` is a string, set this to `true` to obtain the actual value from a method/property/field

-Note:

-1. In UI Toolkit, it will only check once when you select the GameObject.
-In IMGUI, it'll constantly check as long as you're on this object.
-2. It'll only check the method name.
-Which means, if you change the value of the callback, it'll not update the callback value.

 Example: